Calmarius/pl2019_3/README.md

 ### Arithmetic

 Arithmetic can be realized using the Polish notation.
-Just like the reverse polish one, it doesn't need parenthesis and precedence as it's encoded in the notation.
+Just like the reverse Polish one, it doesn't need parenthesis and precedence as it's encoded in the notation.
-And we can implement commands for the operations.
+We can implement commands for the operations.
 Here is one for the addition:

     struct AddCommand : pfx::Command